-After completing his learning at St. Mary, he attended Amherst College, Massachusetts, U.S. He graduated from the college in 1985 with a Bachelor in Political Science and Economics.
+After completing his learning at St. Mary, he attended Amherst College at Massachusetts in the United States.
+He graduated from the college in 1985 with a Bachelor in Political Science and Economics.

 Uhuru Kenyatta’s Political Career

-Before entering into politics, Uhuru worked as a bank teller at the Kenya Commercial Bank, Nairobi (1978-1980).
-In 1981, he established his won company, Wilham Kenya Ltd. The company dealt with exportation of horticultural products.
-In 1994, he sold his company to concentrate in politics.
+Before entering into politics, Uhuru worked as a bank teller at the Kenya Commercial Bank, Nairobi, from 1978 to 1980.
+In 1981, he founded Wilham Kenya Ltd. The company dealt with exportation of horticultural products.
+In 1994, he sold his company so that he could concentrate in politics.

-When he entered into politics, Kenya was under the rule of the state party, KANU.
-The second president of Kenya, Daniel Moi, was against the formation of multi-party system.
+When Uhuru entered into politics, Kenya had, and was run, by a state party, Kenya African National Union (KANU).
+The then president of Kenya, Daniel arap Moi, was against existence of multiparty system.

-Uhuru Kenyatta together with other four young Kenyans - Mr.Argwings Ceaser Kodhek, Mr. Peter Mboya, Mr. Alfred Gitonga and Mr. Francis Michuki - joined political and religious leaders in demanding Daniel Moi, the second president of Kenya, to allow for political pluralism.
+Uhuru Kenyatta together with other four young Kenyans - Mr.Argwings Ceaser Kodhek, Mr. Peter Mboya, Mr. Alfred Gitonga and Mr. Francis Michuki - joined political and religious leaders in demanding for political pluralism.

 In 1992, the country witnessed the first multi-party elections.
 Uhuru Kenyatta campaigned for Keneth Matiba as the next president.
 Matiba didn't win the presidential seat.
 Instead, Moi reclaimed his presidential seat.

-Before the General Elections was to be held on December 1997, Uhuru Kenyatta had built enough foundation of supporters sure of a win as a Member of Parliament for Gatundu South Constituency.
-Even so, he lost the seat to Moses Muhia.
+Prior to the following next General Election in December 1997, Uhuru Kenyatta had built enough foundation of supporters sure of a win as a Member of Parliament for Gatundu South Constituency.
+He lost the seat to Moses Muhia.

-Conversely, in 1999 he was appointed by the then President, Daniel Moi, as the new chairman of Kenya Tourism Board.
-In 2001, he was nominated to parliament by the same president and appointed Minister for Local Government.
+Conversely, in 1999, he was appointed by Daniel Moi as chairman of Kenya Tourism Board.
+In October 2001, he was nominated as a member of parliament, and a month later, as Minister for Local Government.

-In 2005, Uhuru leading his team of KANU which teamed up with Liberal Democratic Movement (LDP) wing of NARC campaigned against the draft constitution which Kenyans were to vote for or against.
+In 2005, Uhuru was elected as chairman of KANU.
+He, and KANU, teamed up with Liberal Democratic Movement (LDP) wing of NARC in a campaign to oppose the draft constitution which Kenyans were to vote for or against.
 They prevailed.
 The LDP members had decamped from the NARC coalition as they alleged that the Memorandum of Understanding they had agreed on with Mwai Kibaki before the General Election (2002) was never fulfilled.

 In December 2007, Mr. Kenyatta withdrew from contending the presidential seat.
 Instead, he backed up Mwai Kibaki for a second term, and concerted his sight in competing for the seat of Gatundu South constituency which he had lost in 1997.
-In the 2007 General Election, he won the seat for the first time.
+In the 2007 elections, he won the seat for the first time.
 He served as the Member of Parliament for Gatunsu South from 2002-2013.

 2007 Post-Election Violence and Indictment

-Despite the fact the 2007 General Election was smooth during the voting day, the results were not comforting.
+Despite the fact the 2007 General Election ran smoothly during the voting day, the results were not comforting.
 There were a lot of irregularities during vote counting as it was later found out votes were manipulated or falsified.
-The two principals, Mwai Kibaki and his opponent Raila Odinga were blamed for contributing to the violence that ensued.
+The two principals, Mwai Kibaki and his opponent Raila Odinga, were blamed for contributing to the violence that ensued.